techworldwithmurali/microservice-one/README.md

 ---

 ### **Congratulations!**
-You have successfully deployed your application on AWS EKS using Jenkins Freestyle Jobs, DockerHub, and Helm charts.
+You have successfully deployed the application on Kubernetes using a Helm chart, with the Docker image fetched from Docker Hub using Jenkins freestyle job..